How to Create A Great Employee Value Proposition

 It’s all well and good creating a strong EVP, but a key part of your strategy is getting the EVP out there!
 Update all company social media and update your careers page and overall website to reflect your EVP.
 Brief all hiring managers, your HR team, and recruitment team on your EVP so they are able to effectively put it into play when interviewing or engaging candidates.
 You should make sure the messaging you decided on and clarified in your EVP and employer brand is consistently shown across all company material.
 Sharing current employee stories can be a great way the achieve this.

-It’s all well and good using your EVP as the template for your recruitment and interview discussions, but if a candidate visits your careers page and sees that it does not reflect their conversations with you, then you risk coming across as an ingenuine employer.
+Using your EVP as the template for your recruitment and interview discussions is beneficial, but if a candidate visits your careers page and sees that it does not reflect their conversations with you, then you risk coming across as an ingenuine employer.

 Be aware of your past and present reputation